Super League Greece

+The current champions are AEK Athens, who won their 14th title in the 2025–26 season.

 History

 Origins

 Football first appeared in Greece in 1894 and began to spread after the 1896 Olympiad, which was included in the games program.
 Many clubs started to establish football divisions while the first purely football clubs were also founded.
 The first years, until 1912, championship was organised by the Hellenic Association of Amateur Athletics (SEGAS).
 This championship was actually a local tournament among clubs from Athens and Piraeus.

 After the Balkan Wars and World War I, two football associations were formed, one organising a football league in Athens and Piraeus, and one doing the same in Thessaloniki.
 These were the Athens-Piraeus FCA (EPSAP) and the Macedonia FCA (EPSM).
 In 1923, a Panhellenic Champion was determined by a play-off game between the Athens-Piraeus and the Thessaloniki champions.
 Peiraikos Syndesmos won 3–1 against Aris.
 This panhellenic final was not repeated the following year as the EPSAP was split into the Athens FCA (EPSA) and Piraeus FCA (EPSP) following a dispute.